ili-ma/ili-ma.github.io/_pages/team.md

 ## Lyuba Nicheva
 <img style="float: left; margin-right: 2em;" src="../assets/images/Lyuba.jpeg" width="150"/>
 Lyuba studies political sciences and aims to combine this field with insights from developmental psychology.
-Her work focusses on compiling and annotating a large database of true and false information and to use this in behavioral experiments of misinformation susceptibility.
+She is sdeveloping stimuli for behavioral experiments of misinformation susceptibility.
 <div style="clear: both;"></div>

 ## Lea Pagani
 <img style="float: left; margin-right: 2em;" src="../assets/images/Lea.jpeg" width="150"/>
 Lea is a third year Psychology bachelors student at Leiden University.
-She works on the SMART project (Social Media Misinformation Adolescence and Risk Taking).
 Her work focusses on compiling and annotating a large database of true and false information that will be used to in behavioral experiments to measure susceptibility to misinformation.
 <div style="clear: both;"></div>